Welcome to my world of home baking: a world in which the challenges of the outside world are left firmly at the kitchen door!

-Please feel free to dip in and out as casually as you want, and I hope you will find something to try out, whether it is something new or something more familiar.
+Please feel free to dip in and out as casually as you want, and I hope you will get ideas for bakes to try out, whether it is something new or something more familiar.

 I have long been fascinated with laminated doughs: freshly baked croissants that shatter as you bite into them, giving way to a buttery honeycomb interior, form my ideal breakfast – especially when eaten with home-made strawberry jam and freshly ground coffee.
-However, I love working on savoury variations on laminated doughs and for me, a warm savoury pastry never fails to make me happy!
+Whenever I make up a batch, I often freeze half of it for a speedy bake at a later stage.

 In recent years I have developed a love of macarons and I often bake batches of these sweet treats, many of which find their way quite willingly into the mouths of friends and colleagues, although I have been experimenting with savoury macarons, which are becoming a staple canapé for me: the mixture of sweet and savoury notes can, with the right fillings, create a stunning taste explosion.